adom-inc/Modular_BMS/README.md

 This repository contains hardware and firmware for a **Modular Battery Management System (BMS)**.

+## Notes

+To reset the system, please power cycle the MSP Ez-FET Lite Molecule which powers the MSP onboard the BQ76952EVM.
+If for some reason the BQ76952 chip itself is stuck, you may pull the "RST_SHUT" line high (or to REG1) A minimum of 3 batteries are required

 ## Firmware Documentation
 Detailed firmware documentation can be found in: